microsoft/vscode-python-devicesimulator/docs/developers-setup.md

   - Run the command in a console : `pip install python-socketio`

+- Application Insights

+  - Run the command in a console : `pip install applicationinsights`

 - Requests

   - Run the command in a console : `pip install requests`